 Tacoma Chapter Enhancement In the Tacoma exams, we offer an added opportunity of focus toward the development of the “practical ear” — to include (1) tapping or clapping back heard rhythms (2) singing back heard melodies (3) playing back those melodies on the instrument of choice (4) improvisation and (5) recognition of features/changes in a musical example.
-This option, in our 2018 exam, will apply to the early years of study, and levels I - 3 exams, so that playing by “ear” can become a normal activity as they grow musically.
-Levels 4-10 will not incorporate the “enhancements” this year, so those students can take the regular WSMTA MLP exam also.
-When the student completes the chosen level (1-3) exam successfully, he/she will be awarded a special seal/stamp attached to the standard WSMTA certificate, to signify the enhanced qualifications passed.
+This option, in our Feb.
+2019 exam, will apply to the early years of study, and levels I - 4 exams, so that playing by “ear” can become a normal activity as they grow musically.
+The State exams from 5-10 will not incorporate the added Tacoma “enhancements” this year, so those students would register for the State exam only.
+Students who complete the enhanced qualifications of levels 1-4 successfully, will be awarded a special seal attached to the standard WSMTA certificate.
 For detail on the exact exam, see the following Tacoma Chapter Curriculum Guide for Levels One-Three guidelines.

 For further details of the WSMTA MLP, click the following link: WSMTA Music Literacy Program or go to WSMTA.org and click on the menu “student programs” , and again on “MLP (Music Literacy Program).
-Important Dates We are pleased to announce that our 2018 MLP exams will be held at the University of Puget Sound on Saturday morning, February 24th from 9-12 AM.
+Important Dates We are pleased to announce that our 2019 MLP exams will be held at the University of Puget Sound on a Saturday morning, February (date tba) from 9AM -1 PM.
 Entries will be accepted from Mon.
 Dec.
-11th, 2017 until Jan.
-15th, 2018 (Martin Luther King day).
+10th, 2018 until Jan.
+21st, 2019 (Martin Luther King day).

 download registration forms, handbooks, and all other necessary documents- Wendy’s Piano Studio website: www.composecreate.com